canibanoglu/tango_with_django_book/chapters/git.rst

 ``$ git push origin master``

-As explained on `this <http://stackoverflow.com/questions/7311995/what-is-git-push-origin-master-help-with-gits-refs-heads-and-remotes>`_ article, this instructs the ``git push`` command to push your local master branch (where your changes are saved) to the *origin* (the remote server from which you originally cloned).
+As explained on `this Stack Overflow question and answer page <http://stackoverflow.com/questions/7311995/what-is-git-push-origin-master-help-with-gits-refs-heads-and-remotes>`_, this command instructs the ``git push`` command to push your local master branch (where your changes are saved) to the *origin* (the remote server from which you originally cloned).
 If you are using a more complex setup involving `branching and merging <http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging>`_, alter ``master`` to the name of the branch you wish to push.

 If what you are pushing is particularly important, you can also optionally alert other team members to the fact they should really update their local repositories by pulling your changes.
 You can do this through a *pull request.* Issue one after pushing your latest changes by invoking the command ``git request-pull master``, where master is your branch name (this is the default value).
 If you are using a service such as GitHub, the web interface allows you to generate requests without the need to enter the command.
-Check out `this <https://help.github.com/articles/using-pull-requests>`_ tutorial for more information.
+Check out `the official GitHub website's tutorial <https://help.github.com/articles/using-pull-requests>`_ for more information.

 Recovering from Mistakes
 ************************
 This section presents a solution to a coder's worst nightmare: what if you find that your code no longer works?
 Perhaps a refactoring went terribly wrong, someone changed something, or everything is so terribly messed up you have no idea what happened.
 Whatever the reason, using a form of version control always gives you a last resort: rolling back to a previous commit.
 This section details how to do just that.
-We follow the information given from `this <http://stackoverflow.com/questions/2007662/rollback-to-an-old-commit-using-git>`_ Stack Overflow question and answer page.
+We follow the information given from `this Stack Overflow <http://stackoverflow.com/questions/2007662/rollback-to-an-old-commit-using-git>`_ question and answer page.

 .. warning:: You should be aware that this guide will rollback your workspace to a previous iteration.
 Any uncommitted changes that you have made will be lost, with a very slim chance of recovery!
 Be wary.
 If you are having a problem with only one file, you could always view the different versions of the files for comparison.
-Have a look `here <http://stackoverflow.com/a/3338145>`_ to see how to do that.
+Have a look `at this Stack Overflow page <http://stackoverflow.com/a/3338145>`_ to see how to do that.

 Rolling back your workspace to a previous commit involves two distinct steps: